apisnetworks/rbenv-usergems/README.markdown

         $ cd $RBENV_ROOT/plugins
         $ git clone git://github.com/andyl/rbenv-usergems.git

-2. Add the RBENV_ROOT to your shell init script
+2. Add the RBENV_ROOT to your init file

-        $ echo 'export RBENV_ROOT="/opt/rbenv"' >> ~/.bash_profile
+        $ echo 'export RBENV_ROOT="/opt/rbenv"' >> ~/.bashrc

 3. Add a usergem-specific rbenv init to your shell to enable user shims and autocompletion:

-        $ echo 'eval "$(rbenv usergems-init -)"' >> ~/.bash_profile
+        $ echo 'eval "$(rbenv usergems-init -)"' >> ~/.bashrc

 4. And you're done.

 Note: with rbenv-usergems, you do NOT have to setup a ~/.rbenv as you would in a normal rbenv installation.

 ## Usage

 Just use rbenv commands and install gems as you normally would.
-A gem dqirectory is created for each of your rubies.
+A gem directory is created for each of your rubies.

-    ~/.rbenv-gems
+    ~/.rbenv-usergems
       shims
         all of your shims...
       1.8.7-p453